regb/scala-smtlib/README.md

 =============

 Scala SMT-LIB is a lightweight abstraction over the [SMT-LIB](http://www.smtlib.org/) standard.
-It enables you to use a typesafe API in Scala to build SMT-LIB 2.0 scripts and execute them via any solver that supports the SMT-LIB standard.
+It lets you to use a typesafe API in Scala to build SMT-LIB 2.0 scripts and execute them via any solver that supports the SMT-LIB standard.